-The CYSCP Neglect Screening Tool can be used by any practitioner to ascertain their level of concern and decide whether an enquiry should be made to the MASH either for Early Help advice from the Local Area Teams or advice from Children's Social Care.
+The NEW** CYSCP Neglect Screening Tool can be used by any practitioner to ascertain their level of concern and decide whether an enquiry should be made to the MASH either for Early Help advice from the Local Area Teams or advice from Children's Social Care.

 The CYSCP Child Exploitation Screening Tool is to be used as an aid by practitioners to help them consider the level of risk a child or young person might be at, through thinking about their individual needs via their behaviour and known information

 The NEW** CYSCP Early Help Assessment Tool can be used by any practitioner.